▶️ LISTEN TO THIS ARTICLE

 • [ ] Submit pre-submission meeting request (FDA) or authorization package (FedRAMP) if applicable

-• [ ] Prepare conformity assessment documentation (EU AI Act high-risk systems)
+• [ ] Prepare conformity assessment documentation where EU AI Act requirements apply

 • [ ] File Predetermined Change Control Plan if deploying an adaptive AI medical device